Reverend and the Makers: 2007–2009: The State of Things and breakthrough

-In 2008, Reverend and The Makers set a date for their first release and undertook a UK tour, including several festivals over the summer period including Glastonbury Festival, Carling Weekend, T in the Park and T4 on the Beach as well as supporting the Red Hot Chili Peppers at Hampden Park, Glasgow.
+In 2008, Reverend and The Makers set a date for their first release and undertook a UK tour, including several festivals over the summer period including Glastonbury Festival, Carling Weekend, T in the Park, Oxegen and T4 on the Beach as well as supporting the Red Hot Chili Peppers at Hampden Park, Glasgow.
 In January 2008, Reverend and The Makers toured Australia.

 Their first release was "Heavyweight Champion of the World" on 28 May 2007 and featured the B-Sides "18–30" and "The Last Resort" featuring John Cooper Clarke.
 The single takes its name from a line in A Kestrel for a Knave a novel by Barry Hines and a favourite book of McClure.
 The single is available on both CD and 7" vinyl formats, including a limited edition "White Vinyl" release.
 The single was released for download on 6 May and reached No. 38 in the UK single chart on download only.
 The album, entitled The State of Things, was recorded over the Christmas period and was released on Wall of Sound on 17 September 2007.
 The album features songs co-written and performed with Alex Turner of Arctic Monkeys and one track co-written and with guest vocals from Tim Hampton of Bromheads Jacket, other tracks include vocals by Steve Edwards.

 In June 2008, drummer Richy Westley left the group to form his own band Strange and Partners.
 In August 2008 frontman Jon McClure said he would quit music after their next album, although a month later he changed his mind.
 The inconsistency of McClure's actions has led many critics in the music press to report negatively towards the move.
 Welsh band Future of the Left joked of their delight at the band's split at live shows on their tour at the time, as can be heard on their live album Last Night I Saved Her from Vampires.
 Around this time McClure had a side project, Mongrel, with a single "Hit from the Morning Sun" released in February 2009.